SkafteNicki/dtu_mlops/s6_the_cloud/infrastructure_as_code.md

 cloud resources manually either through the GCP web interface or CLI can both be time-consuming and error-prone.
 This is where Infrastructure as Code (IaC) comes into play.
 You can see it as the cloud version of what we did in module [M6 on coding structure](../s2_organisation_and_version_control/code_structure.md) for organizing and managing your codebase.
-In that module, we learned how to use `cookiecutter` to create a projects from a template, which provided a standardized reusable structure.
+In that module, we learned how to use `cookiecutter` to create a project from a template, which provided a standardized reusable structure.
 Similarly, IaC allows you to define and manage your cloud infrastructure using code, enabling you to automate the provisioning, configuration, and management of cloud resources which can be reused also in future projects.